mjlomeli/Web-Browser/README.md

 <br />

 # Installation
-In your terminal install the `WebBrowser` package with pip.
+In your terminal install the `Web-Browser` package with pip.

 ```shell
 pip install browserdriver